Exploring the Impact of Evolution and Psychology

 Why do we become defensive?

-Our DNA carries traces of everything our species has endured, including past events, traumas, and struggles.
-These experiences still influence us today.
+Because our DNA has everything we have been through.
+Our traumas, events and struggles from the past that still affect us today.
 That’s why we usually react defensively without knowing why.
-Examining the connection between psychology and evolution can help us understand these tendencies and provide an opportunity to grow beyond them.
+Looking at the connection between psychology and evolution can help us understand these tendencies and give us a chance to grow beyond them.

 evolution and human psycology